A-2-4-8-5-10-9-7-3-6-1/ryukit/README.md

 <!-- ====================================================================== -->

 # RyujinxKit
-In this repository is a package--executables are available--for a commandline toolkit, and its accompanying server, which enable the management of Ryujinx on the Windows platform.
+This repository delivers a (Python) package--along with executables--a toolkit for Ryujinx app-management.
+The functions of this package include:

-- Ryujinx installation
+- Installation and setup
-- Ryujinx setup
+- Save-state management.

-- Ryujinx save-state management
+***The tools provided in this repository are oriented towards Ryujinx on Windows systems.***

 <!-- ====================================================================== -->